On the Sublinear Regret of Continuous K-Max Bandits: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We presented the first computationally efficient algorithm \texttt{DCK-UCB} (\Cref{alg}) for Continuous $K$-Max Bandits with value-index feedback, resolving fundamental challenges in handling general continuous outcome distributions in $K$-Max Bandits and achieving the first sublinear regret guarantees $\wt{\gO}(T^{3/4})$.
-When considering exponential distributions as a special case of continuous $K$-Max bandits, we demonstrated that an MLE-based algorithm \texttt{MLE-Exp} (\Cref{alg:k-min}) can achieve the $\wt{\gO}(\sqrt{T})$ regret upper bound (\Cref{thm:kminexp}) even under full-bandit feedback, which further advances the general result.
+We studied Continuous $K$-Max Bandits with value–index feedback, a challenging setting due to continuous outcomes, discretization error, and biased observations.
+We proposed \texttt{DCK-UCB}, the first efficient algorithm with a sublinear $\widetilde{\mathcal{O}}(T^{3/4})$ regret (\Cref{thm:main}), and validated it with numerical experiments (Appendix~\ref{app:experiments}).
+For the special case of exponential distributions, we introduced \texttt{MLE-Exp}, achieving a near-optimal $\widetilde{\mathcal{O}}(\sqrt{T})$ regret (\Cref{thm:kminexp}) that matches the minimax lower bound (proven in Appendix~\ref{app:lowerbound}).

-Further enhancing the $\wt{\gO}(T^{3/4})$ regret for the general continuous distribution case is an interesting future direction.
-One potential avenue involves developing variance-aware algorithms that adapt to second-order statistics of the outcomes.
-Such methods might theoretically reduce the regret to $\wt{\cO}(T^{2/3})$ through refined analysis for the variance-adaptive exploration bonus terms, inspired by its successful applications in CMABs \citep{liu2023contextual,liu2024combinatorial}.
+\textbf{Future Directions:} A key direction is improving the $\wt{\gO}(T^{3/4})$ bound for general continuous distributions.
+Variance-aware algorithms, which exploit second-order statistics as in CMABs \citep{liu2023contextual,liu2024combinatorial}, may reduce regret to $\wt{\cO}(T^{2/3})$.
 However, such approaches face inherent challenges due to the biased estimations induced by nondeterministic tie-breaking, which create new concentration challenges for variance terms of biased observations.
 Overcoming these limitations may require developing new bias-corrected concentrations for variance estimators or alternative feedback models tailored to continuous outcomes.
-Other directions include developing lower bounds and relaxing the bi-Lipschitz assumption.
+Further avenues include establishing lower bounds for $K$-Max bandits and relaxing the bi-Lipschitz assumption.